syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Getting-Started.md

 ## Enable a legend

-The legend provides information about the data point displayed in the sunburst chart.
-The [Legend]() property of the chart was used to enable it.
+The legend provides information about the data points displayed in the sunburst chart.
+The [Legend]() property of the chart enables the [SunburstLegend]().

 {% tabs %}